ef4/ember-code-snippet/README.md

 dedicated files or you can extract blocks of code from your application itself.

 - Syntax highlighting thanks to [highlight.js](http://highlightjs.org/).
+To see how it looks, [view the highlightjs previews](https://highlightjs.org/).
 - ember-cli's auto-reload will pick up changes to any of the snippet files.
 - the component uses file extensions to help highlight.js guess the right language (right now just for "js" and "hbs", but please send